masatoshi-watanuki/method_annotation/README.md

       => bar
       => after

+- MethodAnnotation::Annotations::Cache

+  It is cached after the second time the execution result of the method is returned from the cache

+    require 'method_annotation'
+    require 'annotations'

+    class Foo
+      include MethodAnnotation::Enable

+      cache
+      def bar
+        puts 'exec'
+        'return value'
+      end
+    end

+    foo = Foo.new
+    foo.bar
+    => exec
+    => "return value"

+    # The second time is not puts 'exec'
+    foo.bar
+    => "return value"

 Example1

     class PutsArg < MethodAnnotation::Base
+      self.annotation_name = 'puts_arg'
       self.describe = 'output the arguments of the method'

       before do |*args|